PUSH-PULL-LEGS SPLIT: PUSH WORKOUT

 OVERHEAD BARBELL PRESS

-The Overhead Press will serve as the compound lift meant to increase our strength and to drive hypertrophy through that increased strength.
+The Overhead Press will serve as the compound lift meant to increase our upper body strength and to drive hypertrophy through that increased strength gain.

-Just like you did with the Bench Press, perform four sets of four to six reps, leaving one or two reps in the tank for this lift.
+Just like you did with the Bench Press, perform four sets of four to six reps of the barbell overhead press, leaving one or two reps in the tank for this lift.
 Adjust the weights accordingly to ensure that you stay in that rep range on all four sets.
-Again, pay attention to proper form with this heavy compound lift.
+Again, pay attention to proper form and core stability with this heavy compound lift and take rest intervals of 1-2 minutes between sets.

 DUMBBELL UNDERHAND BENCH PRESS

-We follow that up by shifting our focus away from the shoulders to the chest again with a variation of a bench press, the Dumbbell Underhand Bench Press.
+We follow that up by shifting our focus away from the shoulders to the chest again with a dumbbell form of bench pressing, the Dumbbell Underhand Bench Press.

-I love this fitness exercise because it allows you to work the upper chest even though we’re in a flat bench position.
+I love this dumbbell bench press because it allows you to work the upper chest even though we’re in a flat bench position using a pair of dumbbells.

 It saves our shoulders and front delts specifically from the training overload and potential injury that would come if we were trying to do this as an overhand grip Incline Dumbbell Bench Press.